anjijava16/dev-notes/AWS/aws-ec2/README.md

 8. Create & download Key Pair

+## Types of EC2 Computing Instances:

+AWS EC2 offers 5 types of instances which are as follows:

+1. General Instances (t2, m4, m3)
+    For applications that require a balance of performance and cost.
+E.g email responding systems, where you need a prompt response as well as the it should be cost effective, since it doesn’t require much processing.
+2. Compute Instances (c4, c3)
+    For applications that require a lot of processing from the CPU.
+E.g analysis of data from a stream of data, like Twitter stream
+3. Memory Instances (r3, x1)
+    For applications that are heavy in nature, therefore, require a lot of RAM.
+E.g when your system needs a lot of applications running in the background i.e multitasking.
+4. Storage Instances (i2, d2)
+    For applications that are huge in size or have a data set that occupies a lot of space.
+E.g When your application is of huge size.
+5. GPU Instances (g2)
+    For applications that require some heavy graphics rendering.
+E.g 3D modelling etc.

 ## What you know

 - You can only configure ALLOW rules for security groups.
 If there is not an explicit allow rules for a certain traffic type, then that traffic type will be denied.